novafaen/smrt/README.md

 ## Features

 ### Error handling
-Already implemented error handling `smrt` for basic API functionality.
+`smrt` provide basiderror handling for basic API functionality.
 #### Unsupported Media Type (Code 415)
 If a endpoint is called, but with wrong (or missing) `Content-Type`, `smrt` will automatically return a `Unsupported Media Type` error.
 #### Not Acceptable (406)